 - Provide training workshops and support groups for family and caregivers.

 - Provide workshops for local religious groups – many of these have existing programs for helping people in the community.

 - Display posters and disseminate materials in local shopping centers, libraries and supermarkets about aphasia.

 - Set up an information table to educate employees, patients and families about aphasia.

 - Get your city/town to pass a resolution proclaiming June as National Aphasia Awareness Month- we can provide you with the template.

 Remember, aphasia advocacy and increasing awareness is a year round activity so join the effort!
 For more information or to receive your Aphasia Awareness Month packet, contact the NAA’s Response Center at 800-922-4622 or visit the NAA website.

-Ellayne S. Ganzfried, M.S., CCC-SLP, is a speech-language pathologist and the Executive Director of the National Aphasia Association.
-She is Past President of the NYS Speech Language Hearing Association (NYSSLHA), Long Island Speech Language Hearing Association (LISHA) and the Council of State Association Presidents for Speech Language Pathology and Audiology (CSAP) and remains active in these associations.
-Ellayne is a Fellow of the American Speech Language Hearing Association (ASHA).
+Ellayne S. Ganzfried, MS, CCC-SLP, is executive director of the National Aphasia Association.
+She is past president of the NYS Speech Language Hearing Association (NYSSLHA), Long Island Speech Language Hearing Association (LISHA) and the Council of State Association Presidents for Speech Language Pathology and Audiology (CSAP) and remains active in these associations.
+She is a Fellow of the American Speech Language Hearing Association (ASHA).
 She was a site visitor for ASHA’s Council on Academic Accreditation (CAA) and a practitioner member of the CAA for four years.
 She is currently on ASHA’s Committee on Honors.
 Ellayne has created and managed several speech, hearing and rehabilitation programs in New York and Massachusetts.
-She is an adjunct instructor at Adelphi University-Garden City –NY.
-Ellayne has written articles and presented regionally and nationally on a variety of topics including aphasia, rehabilitation and leadership skills.
+She is an adjunct instructor at Adelphi University-Garden City.
+She has written articles and presented regionally and nationally on a variety of topics including aphasia, rehabilitation and leadership skills.